Sport in Argentina: Boxing

 Pascual Pérez was Argentina's first world boxing champion.
 There are Argentine boxing legends such as Carlos Monzón, Horacio Accavallo, Santos Laciar, Juan Martín Coggi and Nicolino Locche who held the world champion's title in their categories.
 Argentine boxers have, as of 2004, earned 24 Olympic medals, including seven gold medals.

 Argentine boxer Victor Galindez was the third Latin American to win the world's Light-Heavyweight title (after Puerto Rico's José Torres and Venezuela's Vicente Rondon, WBA-recognized champion during the middle of the 1970s).
 Galindez died after he was run over by a car during an auto racing competition in which he took part.

 In 1994, WBA world Middleweight champion Jorge Castro knocked out John David Jackson in the ninth round to retain his title in Monterrey, Mexico.
 Since Castro was on the brink of suffering a technical knockout loss when he won the fight, the punch with which he beat Jackson has become known as boxing's version of Diego Maradona's Hand of God goal.

 Marcela Acuña is a world champion female boxer, and arguably one of the most popular fighters of the 2000s in Argentina.

 Other fighters, such as Oscar Bonavena, Juan Roldán, and Luis Firpo, did not win world championships, but were also popular among boxing fans during their years as professional fighters.

 On 17 April 2010, Sergio Martínez outpointed American Kelly Pavlik in Atlantic City to become the lineal Middleweight champion of the world.

 Marcos René Maidana has also been champion in 2009, 2010, 2011 and 2012.

 Cricket

 Cricket has been played in Argentina since 1806, with the international side making its first appearance in 1868, against the Uruguay national team.
 The sport regained some popularity, due to the national team's participation at the World Cricket League, and the Argentina national women's cricket team at the Women's version of the ICC Americas Championship.
-Though cricket is a minor sport, Argentina is the strongest team in mainland South America, and are currently playing in division 1777 of the World Cricket League.
+Though cricket is a minor sport, Argentina is the strongest team in mainland South America, and are currently playing in division 7 of the World Cricket League.
 There is a huge scope of development of the sport in this country, given that there are a large number of British descendants in Argentina.
-Argentina dominated the South American Cricket Championship.
+Argentina also dominates the South American Cricket Championship.